A Residential Custom Wine Cellar Ensures That Your Prized Wines are Stored Safely at Home – Hire a Builder in Brentwood California!

 Our contractors, here at Custom Wine Cellars Los Angeles, have a wide range of experience in constructing various types of wine storage structures.
 We’ve built small storage systems for clients who have a few bottles in their collection, and we’ve also had projects where we constructed massive custom home cellars that can house over a thousand wines.
 One of our biggest projects was this recently completed residential wine room for a client in Brentwood, California.

 The client called us because he needed an adequately large wine cellar built for his liquid babies.
 He owns a collection of over a thousand bottles from various wineries all over the country.
 He’s a genuine wine enthusiast, and he plans to continue to grow his collection.

 Our designers and builders went to the construction site and discussed with the client his storage requirements, as well as his aesthetic preferences.
-To anticipate the growth of his collection, we created a home wine cellar design that could accommodate up to 4,010 bottles.
+To anticipate the growth of his collection, we created a wine cellar design for a home that could accommodate up to 4,010 bottles.
 We presented a set of 3D drawings of the proposed design.
 We made a few revisions until the client finally decided on a design that he liked.
 As soon as he approved the wine cellar blueprints, the construction commenced.